superbrothers/kubernetes-docs/kubectl_attach.md

 ### Examples

 ```
-  # Get output from running pod mypod, using the first container by default
+  # Get output from running pod mypod, use the kubectl.kubernetes.io/default-container annotation
+  # for selecting the container to be attached or the first container in the pod will be chosen
   kubectl attach mypod

   # Get output from ruby-container from pod mypod